 There are reasons why passengers assigned to seats located in the economy class cabin use the lavatories in the premium class cabin:

-• The beverage cart might be blocking the aisle as flight attendants serve food and drinks to passengers during a service
+- Food and beverage carts might be blocking the aisles as flight attendants serve food and drinks to passengers during a service

-• Although this could surely happen in the premium class cabin, there are times where at least one of the lavatories in the economy class cabin needs to be fumigated just to get the odor all of the way down to the level of “awful stench”
+- Although this could surely happen in the premium class cabin, sometimes at least one of the lavatories in the economy class cabin needs to be fumigated just to get the odor all of the way down to the level of “awful stench”

-There are reasons why passengers assigned to seats located in the premium class cabin want passengers assigned to seats located in the economy class cabin to use the lavatories in their assigned cabin:
+The reasons why passengers assigned to seats located in the premium class cabin want passengers assigned to seats located in the economy class cabin to use the lavatories in their assigned cabin are:

-• The use of a lavatory without having to wait in a long line is considered one of the benefits of being a passenger seated in the premium class cabin
+- The use of a lavatory at any time without having to wait in a long line is considered one of the benefits of being a passenger seated in the premium class cabin

-• Lavatories located in the premium class cabin may include amenities not found in lavatories located in the economy class cabin — can you imagine, for example, economy class passengers lining up to use the shower facilities equipped in the premium class lavatories on some aircraft operated by Emirates Airline?
+- Lavatories located in the premium class cabin may include amenities that are not found in lavatories located in the economy class cabin — can you imagine, for example, economy class passengers lining up to use the shower facilities equipped in the premium class lavatories on some aircraft operated by Emirates Airline?

 Are the Rules Realistic?